Troll (research station): History

-In 2003, it was decided that Norway was to extend its operations in Antarctica by establishing an all-year research station.
-By then, Norway was the only country with a territorial claim to Antarctica to not have an all-year research station on the continent.
+In 2003, it was decided that Norway was to extend its operations in Antarctica by establishing a year-round research station.
+By then, Norway was the only country with a territorial claim to Antarctica to not have a year-round research station on the continent.
 The government stated that the investment was motivated to improve climate research, to strengthen Norway as a bi-polar research nation and to strengthen Norway's role as a premise-maker in the environmental policy of the Antarctic.

 Construction of the expansion was done from December 2004 through February 2005 by the Norwegian Directorate of Public Construction and Property, who contracted the job to AF Gruppen.
 About 700 t of equipment was hauled to the base from the ice shelf.
 The base was prefabricated and only required the modules to be connected at site.
 New infrastructure included a new generator, emergency station, garage, provision stores, container ramps for equipment and fuel, and more laboratories.
 At the same time, the Norwegian Meteorological Institute established a meteorological station at Troll.

 The construction of the runway itself required the filling of crevasses and the removal of stones.
 Troll Airfield was opened on 11 February 2005 by Queen Sonja of Norway and the new research station the following day.
 After the opening, another power station was built in 2005.
 In 2006, a satellite base station was built by Kongsberg Satellite Services.
 This resulted in the need for a broadband connection for the base.
 During the winter season of 2006, there was no overwintering due to lack of funding, but from 2007 this has been reinstated.
-In 2008, a windmill was taken into use to provide some of the power.
+In 2008, a windmill was put into service to provide some of the power.

 Norwegian Prime Minister Jens Stoltenberg visited Troll in January 2008, when he among other things opened TrollSat.
 At the same time, as part of the International Polar Year, a joint Norwegian – United States expedition traveled from Troll to the Amundsen–Scott South Pole Station and back.
 On 23 February 2009, Norwegian Minister of the Environment Erik Solheim hosted a meeting for environment ministers from 15 countries to discuss climate change and learn about recent research in the field.